 History in the Making is a journal for the publication of student work which demonstrates substantive research and excellence in the discipline of history.
 Published essays will be of high quality and of interest to other history students and academics.
-Successful submissions will clearly demonstrate original research and argument and an engagement with scholarly debate.
+Successful submissions will clearly demonstrate original research and argument and engagement with scholarly debate.
 We welcome and encourage students to submit their high quality essays written as part of undergraduate units of study.
 However, any essay originally written in response to a set question must be submitted in the form of a stand-alone journal article.

 How do I submit an essay?

-All submissions must follow these guidelines.
+All submissions must follow these guidelines:

 - Please ensure that your name does not appear anywhere in the body of the essay (including on the first page).

 - All submissions must adhere to the following specifications: The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses).
 The submission file is in OpenOffice, Microsoft Word, or RTF document file format.
-The text adheres to the stylistic and bibliographic requirements outlined below.

-- If using images in your article, it is your responsibility to ensure that you have the necessary permissions for their use.
+If using images in your article, it is your responsibility to ensure that you have the necessary permissions for their use.